ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - __HGT_main_implementing.sh__ call modules or scripts of blastn, blastn_process.py, classifer.py, HGT.py, prodigal, emapper.py, qc_annotation.py, convert.sh, add_species_script.sh, root.sh, fill_species.sh, add_gc_nonhgt.py, filterchecking.py, quality_control_processing.py, etc. Each of the script has unique functions and full annotations of these scripts have been available in the corresponding script and the appropriate loaction in __HGT_main_implementing.sh__.

-- Before utilization of FMT-HGT, please pay attention to lines 170-173 in __HGT_main_implementing.sh__, and assign a user-customized parameter n to --min_recipient_cov.
+- Before utilization of FMT-HGTector, please pay attention to lines 170-173 in __HGT_main_implementing.sh__, and assign a user-customized parameter n to --min_recipient_cov.
 We have provided full information and reference regarding the selection of n in annotation part.
 In any kind of condition, n ≥ 0.5 (n < 1) should be maintained, with exact reasons available in the corresponding annottaion parts in scripts.

 ![](workflow6.png)